TERMS AND CONDITIONS

 Limitation of Liability

-To the fullest extent permitted by law, Right to Parent and our board members, staff, volunteers, and partners are not liable for any damages arising from your use of our website or participation in our campaigns.
+To the fullest extent permitted by law, Right to Parent Action, Inc., Right to Parent, LLC, and our board members, staff, volunteers, and partners are not liable for any damages arising from your use of our website or participation in our campaigns.
 This includes direct damages, indirect damages, lost profits, or any other consequences, whether we could have foreseen them or not.

 Indemnification